magento/merchdocs/src/tax/vertex-setup.md

       - State
       - Zip/Postal Code

-1. You can skip the _Discount Codes_ section, because they are not used by Magento.
+1. You can skip the _Discount Codes_ section, because they are not used by Commerce.

 1. When complete, click **Add Company**.